Manifesto of any party cannot override Constitution of India: Anand Sharma

 Sharma also opposed the allegation in the Lower House that his party was responsible for the division of the country in 1947.
 He said it was the Hindu Mahasabha led by Vinayak Savarkar who first talked about the two-nation theory and division of India and a year later Muslim League also adopted it.

-He also questioned the manner in which detention centres were created in Assam and said that it had created unrest in the entire state.
+He also questioned the manner in which detention centers were created in Assam and said that it had created unrest in the entire state.
 "Entire Assam is burning now.
-Students have again come on roads again and are agitating," he said, adding that now the government plans to have such detention centres across India and lands are being acquired for it.
+Students have again come on roads again and are agitating," he said, adding that now the government plans to have such detention centers across India and lands are being acquired for it.

 "We have brought this bill respecting his words only (Singh)," said Nadda.
 Home Minister Amit Shah on Wednesday moved the controversial Citizenship (Amendment) Bill in the Rajya Sabha, saying Indian Muslims "were, are and will remain Indian citizens".